earlfogel/food/README.md

 Bake at 425 F for 15 minutes in a 9" cake pan.

-It will still be soft in the middle.
+It should still be soft in the middle.

-Refrigerate.
 Serve with whipped cream.

 ## Zucchini Chocolate Cake